MOHAMMED.

 SpectralGAN-Augmented Transformer Neural Network for Power Transformer Winding Fault Diagnosis via Frequency Response Analysis

-Mohammed Sameer Syed, Mohammed Sohail SyedIEEE Transactions on Power DeliveryDepartment of Electrical Engineering
+Mohammed Sameer Syed, Mohammed Sohail SyedIEEE Transactions on Power DeliveryUniversity of Arizona

 Accurate classification of power transformer winding deformation faults from frequency response analysis (FRA) measurements is constrained by the fundamental scarcity of labelled fault data.
-We present a two-stage diagnostic pipeline: SpectralGAN, a conditional WGAN-GP with spectral normalisation on every linear layer, synthesises realistic 48-dimensional FRA indicator vectors from only 19 training samples per fold; FRATransformer, a lightweight multi-head self-attention network, classifies the mixed corpus of real, jittered, and synthetic samples.
-Under strict Leave-One-Out Cross-Validation on a 20-sample real dataset spanning healthy, axial displacement, and radial deformation classes, the pipeline achieves 80.0% accuracy and macro F1 = 0.800.
+This paper presents a three-stage diagnostic pipeline: 48-dimensional indicator vectors are extracted from IEC-standard sub-bands; SpectralGAN, a conditional WGAN-GP with spectral normalisation on every critic layer, synthesises class-conditional vectors from as few as 20 training samples per fold; FRATransformer, a lightweight multi-head self-attention classifier, classifies a mixed corpus of real, jittered, and GAN-generated samples.
+Under strict 21-fold LOOCV on a 21-sample dataset spanning healthy, axial displacement, and radial deformation classes, the pipeline achieves 85.7% accuracy and macro F1 = 0.838, a +23.8 pp gain over the best SVM baseline.

 Accuracy